willpiam/elementary-cellular-automaton/ReadMe.md

 1. Use sha256sum to compare two generated images and ensure they are exactly the same

 ## Improvements
 1. Some versions of the program are doing more computations than necessary as they are computing cells which are unaffected by the initial conditions.
 The current python implementation does not have the flaw.
-Because of this all other versions need to be updated to reflect the logic of the python implementation. (fixed versions include: Python)
+Because of this all other versions need to be updated to reflect the logic of the python implementation. (fixed versions include: Python, C++)